 But from now on, it's good software5 first, people using it second.
 Sorry, potential customers.
 If you want crap, there are plenty of megacorps who will sell it to you.
 You don't need to buy it from me.

-The rights to bastardize my work are no longer for sale.
+The rights to ruin my work are no longer for sale.
 You can fork and ruin my open source stuff if you want, but my version will still be mine.

 1 Check out the part that says "Version 5.0x and earlier don't have this problem."
 That's because they switched the DNS server from (the secure and well-written) djbdns to (timelessly crappy) BIND for some sort of legal reasons.
 Shortly afterwards, say hello to a worldwide DNS poisoning attack.
 Bad luck?
 It's not bad luck when you bring it on yourself. djbdns and qmail: still no security holes.
 In history.
 Ever.
 (Correction: djbdns did finally have a security hole in March 2009, although it affected almost nobody.)

 2 It's by Ayn Rand.
 So sue me.
-I'm always confused by people who hate Ayn Rand on principle despite the fact that either a) they didn't read her books at all, or b) they didn't understand them, and thus think she's in favour of extremist crazy capitalism.
-The Fountainhead includes a greedy guy who sells his soul for money and ends up committing suicide because it turns out money doesn't buy happiness; meanwhile, the story's hero lives in poverty, never becomes a success, is widely despised by most members of his profession, literally blows up his own construction rather than let it be bastardized, and ends up comparatively happy (sort of) despite having ruined his career.
-How the heck do libertarians get away with using that as a basis for anything?
+I'm always confused by people who hate Ayn Rand on principle despite the fact that either a) they didn't read her books at all, or b) they didn't understand them, and thus think she's in favour of extremist crazy libertarian capitalism.
+The Fountainhead includes a greedy guy who sells his soul for money and ends up committing suicide because it turns out money doesn't buy happiness; meanwhile, the story's hero lives in poverty, never becomes a success, is widely despised by most members of his profession, literally blows up his own construction rather than let it be ruined by its buyers, and ends up comparatively happy (sort of) despite having tanked his career.
+But yeah, sure, this is the philosophical basis for libertarianism.

 3 Of course, in real life, both for software and for buildings, it's not so gratifying.
 Blowing stuff up doesn't accomplish anything.
 The character in the book is an architect - a word we stole for software, though for him it was physical buildings - and you can blow up software or buildings all you want.
 People can just make more copies of it, because they still have the blueprints.
 Architecture is just knowledge.
 Short of a Library of Alexandria scale event, knowledge just doesn't get destroyed so easily.